 Out of the 819 cyber-incidents reported to the FCA in 2018, 93 were confirmed as a type of cyber-attack such as DDoS, Malware or Ransomware of which the majority, not surprisingly, were phishing attacks.
 However, the most frequent incidents at 174 out of 819, were third-party failures.

 I found this article dating back to April 2017 which refers specifically to the issue of UK firms not being prepared for third-party failures and at the same time having an over-reliance on third parties.
 This figure seems to suggest that not a lot has improved here although, in the 2 years since this article, I would say that businesses have been further pushed towards third party cloud services as that industry has grown, so the important takeaway here is that management of third-party suppliers is in need of improvement.
 For a full review of how to manage your suppliers, I suggest you read our supply chain security guide.

 The second highest cause of cyber-incidents at 157 were issues with hardware and software, which cause service disruption.
 Again, reliance on third parties and third-party products and services is an area of security risk to be managed.

 When to report a cyber-incident

 Creating an incident response plan can help you to strategize your communication plans in the event of an incident.
 When to report a cyber incident and who to, varies depending on the consequences of the event and the industry.

 Operators of Essential Services (OES) fall under the Network and Information Systems (NIS) Regulations along with other services critical to the economy and wider society such as water, transport, energy, healthcare and Digital infrastructure.
 NIS regulations came into force in May 2018 just before GDPR, though with a lot less fanfare.

-OES’ have breach reporting obligation under NIS.
-The banking sector falls within NIS and cyber incidents must be reported to the FCA, under NIS Regulations, when computer systems and the digital data stored and processed within them is compromised.
+OES’ have breach-reporting obligations under NIS.
+The banking sector falls within NIS and cyber incidents must be reported to the FCA, under NIS Regulations, when computer systems and the digital data stored and processed within them are compromised.